Why Are Nickelback Hated So Much?

-Nickelback tracks, back then, were a must in any playlist, and often caused issues among party-goers.
+Nickelback tracks, back in the early 2000s, were a must in any playlist, and often caused issues among party-goers.
 It seemed you either had to love or hate Nickelback.
 No alternative option.
+It became almost fashionable to hate on Nickelback as a band.
+Not necessarily because of their music, but because of what they feel they represented.

-A post-grunge, pop-rock act, originally formed in Alberta in 1995 as a cover band, Nickleback managed to achieve the status of most commercially successful Canadian rock group ever existed.
+A post-grunge, pop-rock act, originally formed in Alberta in 1995 as a cover band, Nickelback managed to achieve the status of most commercially successful Canadian rock group ever existed.

 But success has its downfalls.